Nutrition Powerpoint Sept 2010 Slides to a talk given 03 Sept 2010 at Mornington.

 and other age-related problems.
 CoQ10 appears to protect the cells by cleaning up these

 free radicals before they can cause damage.
+This makes CoQ10 a powerful antioxidant.

 * Prevents migraines.
 A Swiss study on migraine patients reveals that CoQ10 cuts migraine